yongyizang/BachDuet-WebGUI/README.md

 # BachDuet Web GUI
 A Web GUI for BachDuet.
+Still under development.
+Basically nothing has been done.
+It doesn't work at all.
+Don't install BachDuet.
+BachDuet is not ready!
+He will suffer!
+It's not his decision to be born!

 ## What's Done Now?
 - Keyboard UI, with Oct Up and Down.